recent partners & projects

 Climate-Friendly Food Service

 We can’t begin to affect climate change impacts if we don’t address school food.
 Enter, a few projects to help Friends of the Earth’s Food & Technology team advocate for healthy, climate-friendly food in K-12 and college campuses.
 Blended burgers are the vehicle for change on college campuses, through the Better Burger Campaign.
 KTC took the lead on this campaign, crafting messages and conducting individual outreach to hundreds of university and college food service and sustainability leaders and helped some of them introduce this concept, all the while, helping to build the supply chain.
-Other Friends of the Earth work: Facilitation of a Healthy, Climate-Friendly Food Service Forum in LA and co-author of a national report on Plant-based proteins in K-12.
+Other Friends of the Earth work: Facilitation of a Healthy, Climate-Friendly Food Service coalition partners and forums in LA and New York state, and co-author of a national report Scaling Up Climate-Friendly School Food: Recipes for Success.
 Let’s get plant-powered!

 Neighborhood Resiliency Initiative